 Ryerson Land Acknowledgement

-In 2014, then Provost and Vice President Academic, now President Mohamed Lachemi requested the Aboriginal Education Council (AEC) to create a Land Acknowledge Statement to be used uniformly across the university.
+In 2014, then Provost and Vice President Academic, now President Mohamed Lachemi requested the Aboriginal Education Council (AEC) to create a Land Acknowledgement Statement to be used uniformly across the university.
 Thus, the AEC did this work in the spring and summer of 2014.
-This Land Acknowledgement Statement can be read aloud by anyone, and we recommend that this be the event host who shares this statement with the audience and/or participants.
+This Land Acknowledgement can be read aloud by anyone, and we recommend that this be the event host who shares this statement with the audience and/or participants.

 Additionally there has been an open forum on campus about the land acknowledgement which you may view here:

 The following statement is Ryersons Land Acknowledgement:

 "Toronto is in the 'Dish With One Spoon Territory’.
 The Dish With One Spoon is a treaty between the Anishinaabe, Mississaugas and Haudenosaunee that bound them to share the territory and protect the land.
 Subsequent Indigenous Nations and peoples, Europeans and all newcomers have been invited into this treaty in the spirit of peace, friendship and respect."